my-conservation-life/dev-tools/jenkins/README.md

 This file contains all information related to the setup of the Jenkins build server for this project.

 ## List of Plugins

-Name | Short Name | Version
+Name | Official Name | Version Installed (as of 19-10-2019)
 * Ant Plugin (ant): 1.10
 * Apache HttpComponents Client 4.x API Plugin (apache-httpcomponents-client-4-api): 4.5.5-3.0
 * Authentication Tokens API Plugin (authentication-tokens): 1.3
 * bouncycastle API Plugin (bouncycastle-api): 2.17
 * Branch API Plugin (branch-api): 2.5.4
 * Build Pipeline Plugin (build-pipeline-plugin): 1.5.8